Affinage is the final stage of the cheesemaking process after:

 The Seasonal Impact on Affinage

-Affinage is extremely dependant on seasonal changes – even caves d’affinage undergo climatic changes.
+Affinage is extremely dependent on seasonal changes – even caves d’affinage undergoes climatic changes.

 The affineur has to control the caves d’affinage’s own microclimate to keep it as stable as possible, closely controlling humidity and temperature.